 Some brain injuries result in paralysis or permanent disabling injuries that leave the victim unable to work again or limit the type of work a person can do.

 If you have suffered any kind of blow to the head, you should have a medical evaluation by a doctor.
 It is very important to seek prompt medical attention if you lost consciousness, experienced confusion or disorientation, developed a persistent headache, and had balance problems.

 Falls are the leading causes of traumatic brain injuries.
 Slipping on a wet floor, tumbling down stairs, falling from a ladder or tripping on a loose carpet many cause a head injury.
 Older adults are particularly vulnerable to brain injuries caused by falls.

 Crashes involving cars, trucks, or motorcycles also are common causes of traumatic brain injury.
-Motorcyclists are particularly susceptible to traumatic brain injuries because of the lack of restraints that motorcycles have to shield the rider from injury.
-Pedestrians who are struck by a vehicle are vulnerable to injuries from their head striking the hard surface of the vehicle or the pavement.
-A high-speed collision may cause a skull fracture in which the bone fragments damage brain tissue.
+Motorcyclists are particularly susceptible to severe traumatic brain injuries because of the lack of restraints that motorcycles have to shield the rider from injury.
+Pedestrians who are struck by a vehicle, bicyclists, and electric scooters are vulnerable to injuries from their head striking the hard surface of the vehicle or the pavement.
+A high-speed collision may cause a bone fracture in which the skull fragments damage brain tissue.